On holiday Giardiasis advice

 Can I make a claim?

-Under The Package Travel Regulations 1992, your tour operator is responsible for taking reasonable steps to keep you and your family safe at an all-inclusive hotel on a package holiday.
+Under The Package Travel and Linked Travel Arrangements Regulations 2018, your tour operator is responsible for taking reasonable steps to keep you and your family safe at an all-inclusive hotel on a package holiday.
 If they don’t do this and you become sick, you could be able to claim holiday compensation.

 What do I need to do to claim for Giardiasis?